ezzarghili/recaptcha-go/README.md

 ### License

-Let's go with something permitive should we ?
+Let's go with something permitive should we?

 [MIT](https://choosealicense.com/licenses/mit/)